-E.3.
+E.4.
 Resources

 Jensen, et al. first described the application of space-time coding to the two-antenna problem.
 Experimental flights confirmed the effectiveness of the technique.
+A detailed mathematical description along with a thorough mathematical analysis were also accomplished for this technique.